“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 Phonology

-I took this photo of a street musician in Dublin a few years ago
+I took this photo of Sydney Owenson's plaque on Kildare Street in Dublin a few years ago.

-On the topic of phonology or phonetic consciousness, the study of way humans combine sounds to create linguistic patterns, I give you a brief excerpt from my book: Innovations in Rhetoric in the Writing of Sydney Swenson (Lady Morgan, 181-1859) and below that, a poem I wrote entitled, Consciousness.
+On the topic of phonology or phonetics, the study of the way humans combine sounds to create linguistic patterns, I give you a brief excerpt from my book: Innovations in Rhetoric in the Writing of Sydney Swenson (Lady Morgan, 1781-1859) and below that, a poem I wrote entitled, Cognizance.
 Enjoy!

 Steven Pinker discusses the impact of phonology and semantics as individuals experience sensory connections in their formation of new concepts: